-The selection of general ethical research topics is influenced by a number of factors, such as the topicality and societal relevance of the topics and the impact within sports.
-In addition, the selection is affected by the following factors:
+FINCIS initiates, coordinates and commissions research and surveys to produce new information on ethical themes in sports.
+The selection of research topics is based on a number of factors, such as the topicality and societal relevance of the topics and their impact within sports.
+FINCIS also monitors the social debate and the information needs arising from it.